 Mr. Toole presented the fiscal policy options for the Teachers' and State Employees' Retirement System.
 He stated that according to the most recent actuarial valuation report, the Actuarially Determined Employer Contribution (ADEC) rate for fiscal year ending 2020 is 12.97 percent, which is greater than the currently appropriated employer contribution rate in the state budget of 12.29 percent for fiscal year ending 2020.
 Mr. Toole reviewed the Employer Contribution Rate Stabilization Policy (ECRSP) that was adopted by the Board of Trustees on January 21, 2016.
 He stated that, based on the policy, contributions will be at least 0.35 percent of payroll greater than the appropriated contribution rate from the prior fiscal year.
-Additionally, the contributions cannot be less than the ADEC rate (12.97 percent) and cannot be greater than a contribution rate determined using the same assumptions used to calculate the ADEC but with a discount rate equal to the long-term Treasury bond yield (approximately 68.46 percent).
+Additionally, the contributions cannot be less than the ADEC rate (12.97 percent) and cannot be greater than a contribution rate equal to the long-term Treasury bond yield (approximately 68.46 percent).